 Whereas, Crazy Horse was remembered by his people as a fierce warrior and visionary leader who was committed to preserving traditional Lakota way of life, and Korczak was inspired to honor the culture, tradition, and living heritage of North Indians, and thus designed a metaphoric tribute to the spirit of Crazy Horse and his people; and,

 Whereas, Korczak was dedicated to helping his country preserve freedom, enlisted in the U.S. Army, and was wounded in Omaha Beach.
 He returned to South Dakota after World War II in order to find a suitable mountain to carve to honor Crazy and his people; and.

 Whereas, Korczak and Chief Standing Bear dedicated the Crazy Horse Memorial on June 3, 1948.
-He worked until his 1982, when his parting words to his wife, Ruth, were “You must work on the mountain but go slowly so you do it right.” completed, the Crazy Horse mountain carving will be the largest carving in the world, at 641 feet long by 563 feet high; and,
+He worked until his death in 1982, when his parting words to his wife, Ruth, were “You must work on the mountain but go slowly so you do it right.” completed, the Crazy Horse mountain carving will be the largest carving in the world, at 641 feet long by 563 feet high; and,

 Whereas, The family of Korczak and the Crazy Horse Memorial Foundation have continued to “do it right” and have without government financial support, and remain dedicated to making steady progress on the Memorial’s humanitarian goals;